tobasummandal/global-dialogues/README.md

 ## Detailed Workflow

-For users who prefer direct Python commands or need to understand the underlying processes:
+For users to understand the processes to update Data files and run analysis:

-1.  **Download Raw Data:** Obtain the raw CSV export files from Remesh.ai for a given Global Dialogue cadence (e.g., GD3) and place them in the corresponding `Data/GD<N>/` directory.
+1.  **Download Raw Data:** The raw CSV export files from Remesh.ai are downloaded for a given Global Dialogue round (e.g., GD3) as soon as the round is completed and added to the corresponding `Data/GD<N>/` directory.

 2.  **Preprocess Data:** Use the Makefile command (recommended) or run scripts directly:
     ```bash